KingYes/wp-readme-to-markdown-with-extra/test/fixtures/readme-without-screenshots.txt

 plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.

-This is testing handling of semicolons: The first part will be wrapped in asterisks.
+This is testing handling of semicolons: The first part SHOULD NOT be wrapped in asterisks.
+That should happen in the header section only.

 == A brief Markdown Example ==